dogrdon/artdealer/README.md

 ###Artdealer
-Blacklight app for an artdealers collection.
+Blacklight app for searching an artdealers collection.

 [underconstruction.gif]